 - 19.1.
-Photographs and videos will only be taken using school equipment using personal mobile phones for this purpose is prohibited, in accordance with the school's Photography Policy. - 19.2.
+Photographs and videos will only be taken using school equipment using personal mobile phones for this purpose is prohibited. - 19.2.
 Consent will be obtained from parents/carers and children in the event of any images or videos of children which the school wishes to use, e.g. to publish on the website. - 19.3.
-The wishes of the pupil will also be taken into account when taking images or videos, ensuring that those who do not wish to have their photograph taken or be filmed are respected.
+The wishes of the pupil will also be taken into account when taking images or videos, ensuring that those who do not wish to have their photograph taken or be filmed are respected. - 19.4.

-- 19.4.
 All photographs and videos will be available for scrutiny, and staff will be prepared to justify the images or footage taken. - 19.5.
 Careful consideration will always be given to the activities which are being filmed or photographed, in order to ensure that images or videos are not indecent and cannot be misused.